- Receiving an inheritance is an incredible blessing, but it can be emotionally and financially challenging.

 - Earnings are tax-free

-- Withdrawals are tax-free as long as they’re made for qualified purchases
+- Withdrawals are tax-free if they’re made for qualified educational expenses

 - Can be transferred between beneficiaries